Dabblr/Concurrent-Document-Editor/README.md

 * [Postman](https://www.getpostman.com/apps) (optionally, for testing)

 ### Building & Running
-See info on [Go Workspaces](https://golang.org/doc/code.html#Workspaces) for info on the directory structure assumed by tools like `go get`.
+See [Go Workspaces](https://golang.org/doc/code.html#Workspaces) for info on the directory structure assumed by tools like `go get`.
 ```bash
 $ cd $GOPATH                              # $GOPATH env var has path to Go workspace
 $ pwd